maartinjshz/Solving-MOLP/README.md

 * SciPy
 * Pypoman

-And then clone the project.
+Once they are installed, the project can be cloned.
 You only need src\SolveMolp folder.
 Simply call the Optimize.py function with all the necessary input data:

 * Method
 * NumPy array for objective function coefficients.